 - identifying safety and quality measures - monitoring and reporting on performance and outcomes - identifying areas for improvement in safety and quality (ACSQHC 2020).

-Step 4 outlines the treatment options for head and neck cancer.
+Step 4 outlines the treatment options for oesophagogastric cancer.
 For detailed clinical information on treatment options refer to these resources: